-There is also some preliminary research showing that women who have taken statins to lower their cholesterol have a lower risk of developing ovarian cancer, but further work needs to be done to clarify if the drug could be used to lower risk49.
+Some studies have also explored the impact of common drugs, taken for other conditions, on ovarian cancer risk.
+A very recent pooled analysis of 8 case control studies shows frequent use of aspirin conferred a 13% reduction in risk of non-mucinous ovarian cancers, and suggested that for women at high-risk of the disease, there should be further research to explore its use as a preventative strategy64.
+There has also been some preliminary research showing that women who have taken statins to lower their cholesterol have a lower risk of developing ovarian cancer, but further work needs to be done to clarify if the drug could be used to lower risk65.